 Outsourced software developers work to achieve the client’s business goals.
 While seemingly innocent code deficiencies sometimes stay undetected – typically in smaller apps – they surely loom large in enterprise-level digital solutions.
 How to avoid them and prepare your client’s apps for scaling?
 Take a look below!

 As our application grows, it needs to process more data and handle more users simultaneously.
-The database is under heavy load almost constantly and without taking steps towards optimizing it, our app can throttle down and everything could run extremely slow.
+The database is under heavy load almost constantly and without taking steps towards optimizing it, our app can throttle down and everything could run extremely slowly.

 Django is able to handle it efficiently, but not always by itself.
 We need to tell it what and where it needs to do, and provide it with some tools to do it even better.
 Some of these things, like database indexes and proper queryset management, can be done from the start to keep our app future- (and scaling-) proof.